jupyter/docker-stacks/docs/using/common.md

 ## SSL Certificates

-You may mount SSL keys and certificate files into a container and configure the Jupyter Notebook to use them to accept HTTPS connections.
+You may mount an SSL key and certificate file into a container and configure the Jupyter Notebook to use them to accept HTTPS connections.
 For example, to mount a host folder containing a `notebook.key` and `notebook.crt` and use them, you might run the following:

 ```bash